Battle of the Bulge: War rears its ugly head one last time in Luxembourg

 On 16 December 1944, German units attacked the American front line in the Ardennes, which covered the North of Luxembourg and the East of Belgium.
-It was the prelude to what came to be known as one of the bloodiest battles of the Second World War.
-The military campaign took place in the unbearable conditions amidst one of the harshest winters in history; thousands of American and German soldiers lost their lives.
-In January 1945, as a result of the heavy fighting, a significant part of the Luxembourg region of Eislek was left in ruins and many of its inhabitants had died, become refugees or were shivering in the cold, clawing at the shreds of their existence.
+It was the prelude to one of the bloodiest battles of the Second World War: the Battle of the Bulge.
+Thousands of American and German soldiers lost their lives in the unforgiving combats that took place in one of the harshest winters in known history.
+In January 1945, as the fighting stopped with the German retreat, a significant part of the Luxembourg region of Eislek was left in ruins and many of its inhabitants had died, become refugees or were shivering in the cold, clawing at the shreds of their existence.

 A battle that is vividly remembered to this day

-Towards the end of January 1945 the Americans, led by general George S. Patton, regained control over the region.
+Towards the end of January 1945, Americans troops, led by general George S. Patton, regained control over the region.
 On 12 February 1945, the last Luxembourgish town, Vianden, was eventually liberated, effectively ending German rule in Luxembourg.

-However, the battle remains an important part of Luxembourg's collective memory to this day.
-Many memorials and museums dot the landscape, from the National Museum of Military History in Diekirch and the Battle of the Bulge Museum in Wiltz, to local memorials to downed allied aircraft or important battles, e.g. at the National Liberation Museum at 'Schumanns-Eck'.
+The battle remains an important part of Luxembourg's collective memory to this day.
+Many memorials and museums dot the landscape, from the National Museum of Military History in Diekirch and the Battle of the Bulge Museum in Wiltz, to local memorials to downed allied aircraft or important battles, e.g. at the National Liberation Museum at Schumanns-Eck, a strategically important crossroads, where German and US troops clashed for weeks.

 Lest we forget...